 Thanks to authors' and contributors' pre-recorded video talks, IROS On-Demand is being created.
 This will be an easy and intuitive

 interface to access IROS content anytime, anywhere, and with any device.
-IROS On-Demand will be released 10/25/20 with a 1-month minimum
+IROS On-Demand will be released 10/25/20 with a 1-month minimum run-time.

 Q2.
 Will there be refunds for Conference Registration if it goes virtual?

 A2.
 (07/07/20 Answer:) Yes.
 Should IROS pivot away from an in-person format (e.g. virtual) and after budgetary

 evaluation, registration cost differences will be refunded.
 The OC anticipates providing

 more details no later than early September.

 A2.
 (09/12/20 Answer:) The answer remains yes.
 Now that IROS has pivoted